fhurtadof/DataScienceCoursera/getting_and_cleaning_data/ReadMe.md

 Activity names in the original dataset were already informative, but for the sake of length they were set to lower case modified to: "walking", "w_upstairs", "w_downstairs", "sitting", "standing", and "laying".

-Variable names were also already informative in the original dataset, but they were modified so that they would not conflict with R. New variable names have the structure: ```domain_measurement_axis```.
+Variable names were also already informative in the original dataset, but they were modified so that they would not conflict with R. New variable names have the structure: ```domain_signal_measurement_axis```.
 Domain is a single letter (t or f) denoting whether the measurement is from either time or Fourier transform domains.
-Measurement is the simply the feature being measured.
-Axis denotes the respective vector component of 3D measurements (x, y or z).
+Signal is the simply the signal being captured.
+Measurement denotes either mean or standard deviation.
+Axis denotes the respective vector component of 3D signals (x, y or z).

 Last, a new tidy dataset (```tidy_data```) was created, including the average of each variable for each activity and each subject.